-Writer and editor Kitty Sheehan edits manuscripts and scripts, and teaches editing in New York’s Hudson Valley.
+Writer and editor Kitty Sheehan edits manuscripts and scripts, writes obituaries, and teaches editing in New York’s Hudson Valley.
 Kitty writes essays, copy and web features for food brands, restaurants, resorts, writers, funeral homes, shops and magazines.

 Kitty’s essay, “The Strongest Woman in the Room” was published in October 2018 on Longreads, and cited by Harvard’s Neiman Storyboard and The Sunday Long Read newsletter as an example of unique and engaging storytelling.